openai/openai-dotnet/docs/observability.md

 1. Set instrumentation feature-flag using one of the following options:

-   - set the `OPENAI_EXPERIMENTAL_ENABLE_INSTRUMENTATION` environment variable to `"true"`
+   - set the `OPENAI_EXPERIMENTAL_ENABLE_OPEN_TELEMETRY` environment variable to `"true"`
-   - set the `OpenAI.Experimental.EnableInstrumentation` context switch to true in your application code when application is starting and before initializing any OpenAI clients.
+   - set the `OpenAI.Experimental.EnableOpenTelemetry` context switch to true in your application code when application is starting and before initializing any OpenAI clients.
 For example:

      ```csharp
-     AppContext.SetSwitch("OpenAI.Experimental.EnableInstrumentation", true);
+     AppContext.SetSwitch("OpenAI.Experimental.EnableOpenTelemetry", true);
      ```

 2. Enable OpenAI telemetry: